Some of the most common (and beloved!) poses in yoga include traditional hip openers…but these poses may not be serving your post-baby body.

 Sometimes this includes the pelvic floor.
 (If you’ve got a tight pelvic floor…this might be why!)

-What do you get from this big mess?
+What do you get from this shift in muscular action?

 Things like extremely tight hips, an unstable pelvis, SI joint instability, IT band flare ups, and that post-pregnancy mom-butt!